 In order to use this formula, you need to know two things.
 First, you need to know what a customer is worth to you.
 Think about the average value of a sale, and how many repeat sales you get from a single customer.
 If your business gets a lot of customer referrals, take that into account as well.
 Second, you need to know your closing ratio, meaning what percentage of leads from your website actually turn into sales.

 For example, let’s say you’re a residential roofing company.
 Between repairs and replacements, you determine that your average customer is worth about $5,000 over their lifetime.
 You get about 10 organic leads from your website per month.
 Of those, let’s say only 2 become customers.
 That’s a 20% close ratio.

 $5000 (Lifetime value) x 20% (Close Ratio) x 10 (Number of Leads) = $10,000

 So your estimated monthly revenue from your SEO efforts is $10,000.
 Even if you’re spending $2,500 on SEO services to get those 10 leads, that’s still a 300% ROI!

-From there, focusing on tracking conversions from your website so you can see how SEO generates leads for your business.
+From there, focusing on tracking conversions from your website so you can see how SEO marketing generates leads for your business.
 Finally, consider the value of those leads so you can estimate the dollar value to your bottom line.
 If you currently do not have an SEO company to manage your search efforts, be sure to check out the SEO services we offer.